-More information regarding privacy and confidentiality of Sexual Misconduct matters under Title IX are addressed in Section 5 of this Policy.
+More information regarding privacy and confidentiality of Sexual Harassment matters under Title IX are addressed in Section 5 of this Policy.

-Section 4.
+Section 3.
 Prohibited Conduct

 NFC prohibits any conduct which would serve as Sexual Misconduct or a violation of Title IX.
 NFC also prohibits retaliation against individuals for the purpose of interfering with any right or privilege secured by these procedures or Title IX.
-Examples of prohibited conduct includes, but is not limited to, the following:
+Examples of prohibited conduct include, but are not limited to, the following:

 - 1. Engaging in any form of Sexual Misconduct as defined herein; - 2.
 Knowingly engaging in non-consensual sex; - 3.
 Making lewd or sexually suggestive comments or jokes and sexual advances; - 4.
-Transmitting inappropriate images or videos that are sexually suggestive; - 5.
-Recording in any form (audio, video, digital, etc.) sexual activity or nudity without the knowledge and consent of all individuals participating in the activity when a reasonable expectation of privacy exists; - 6.
+Transmitting inappropriate images or videos that are sexually suggestive; - Recording in any form (audio, video, digital, etc.) sexual activity or nudity without the knowledge and consent of all individuals participating in the activity when a reasonable expectation of privacy exists; - 6.
 Sexually suggestive or inappropriate touching; - 7.
 Treating an individual unfavorably or taking adverse employment or educational action because of someone's gender or refusal to participate in sexual acts or provide sexual favors; - 8.
-Treating an individual unfavorably or taking adverse employment or educational action because of someone's filing of a complaint under this Policy or exercise of any right or privilege afforded under these procedures or Title IX; and
+Treating an individual unfavorably or taking adverse employment or educational action because of someone's filing of a complaint under this Policy or exercise of any right or privilege afforded under these procedures or Title IX; and - 9.
 Promising benefits or favorable treatment in exchange for sexual acts or favors.

 The examples set forth herein are not inclusive and merely being provided to alert individuals about the types of conduct that is prohibited.
 As noted herein, any form of Sexual Misconduct is prohibited.
+Complaints alleging retaliation may be filed according to the grievance procedures herein.

-Section 5.
+Section 4.
 Complaint Process and Applicable Procedures for Students